France hails 'hero with a backpack' who intervened in knife attack on very young children

 “He took a lot of risks – when he wasn’t armed, with just his backpacks,” the father told The Associated Press.
 “He didn’t stop running after him for many minutes, to stop him from coming back and massacring the kids even more.
 I think he prevented carnage by scaring him off.
 Really very courageous.”

-François asked that their last name not be published, expressing concerns about their family being thrust suddenly and inadvertently into the public eye at a time of shock and outrage in France provoked by the viciousness of Thursday's attack and the helplessness of its young victims.
+François asked that their last name not be published, expressing concerns about their family being thrust suddenly and inadvertently into the public eye at a time of shock and outrage in France provoked by the attack's viciousness and the helplessness of its young victims.

 For his part, Henri shied away from the “hero” label.
 He said he “tried to act as all French people should act, or would act.”